Koh Phangan met kinderen

 Buddhist temple Wat Maduea Wan and lunch at Koh Raham

-One of the outings we did was visiting the Buddhist temple Wat Maduea Wan.
-At the temple, we were warmly welcomed by a dog that was clearly well cared for and belonged there.
-In the heat, we climbed the long staircase, after which we enjoyed lunch at Koh Raham: a hugely Instagram-worthy beach club, built on a rock with stunning views.
+One of the outings we did was a visit to the Buddhist temple Wat Maduea Wan.
+At the temple, we were warmly welcomed by a dog who clearly belonged there and was very well cared for.
+In the heat, we braved the long staircase up, after which we enjoyed lunch at Koh Raham: a hugely Instagram-worthy beach club built on a rock with stunning views.

 If there is one place that typifies Koh Phangan, it is Koh Raham.
 This is not just a restaurant, but an experience in itself.
 It is built from wood and natural materials, with platforms, small bridges, and seating areas spread across a jungle-like setting by the sea.
 While we were having lunch, Livia couldn’t believe her eyes.
 There was something happening everywhere: sounds, movement, people.
 That is exactly what made it so much fun for her (and for us).
 You can also snorkel here, and among the rocks we already spotted parrotfish swimming.
 It’s an ideal place to stop for lunch and relax.
 Right next to Koh Raham is Secret Beach, which is no longer quite so “secret,” but still a lovely spot for swimming and searching for shells.
 A baby carrier works best here; a stroller is less practical.